Why You Can’t Give Up Cigarettes

-You’ve tried everything to quit smoking and still can’t stop.
+You’ve tried everything to quit smoking in Melbourne and still can’t stop.
 Why is it so hard to ditch this annoying, dirty, dangerous habit?

 There’s no doubt about it – smoking is an insidious beast.
 I’ve seen diabetics who are told that they will lose a limb if they continue to smoke – and STILL that’s not enough motivation for them to quit.

 Sounds crazy doesn’t it?
 Not if you’re a smoker.
 Some people would literally rather die than give up cigarettes..

 So is hypnosis really a magic bullet?
 Sometimes it seems that way.
 Still, there are limitations – if you don’t actually want to quit smoking no amount of hypnosis will help you.
 But if you DO….well, that’s another story altogether!

 Triggers can be described as events or situations with which your mind has identified and paired with smoking.
 Here’s why you feel compelled to smoke at certain times, such as: